It is the path of selfless action. It is the practice of dedicating one’s actions to God and acting in a way that brings happiness to others.

 Karma Yoga – A Practice in Daily Life

 Another helpful practice is to familiarize yourself with the people you are serving.
 Rather than thinking of service as an abstract concept, get to the ground and interact with those you serve.
 Allow yourself to be humbled by their experience and knowledge.
 Establish meaningful connections and let yourself be touched by their stories and lives.
-In this way, you will be able to make karma yoga more than just a practice – you will be able to make it a way of life.

 Simple Steps to Start With